- July 10, 1975

 Westbrook and Briscoe were driving together again in the 2017 IMSA Sportscar Championship season, scoring no wins to finish fourth in GTLM class.
 In May 2017, they repeated a participation at Le Mans, finishing seventh in GTE Pro class.

 In 2018, Westbrook and Briscoe stayed together in the #67 Ford GT.
-They started a season with GTLM class victory at Daytona 24 Hours and later added one more win at Mosport.
+They started a season with GTLM class victory at Daytona 24 Hours and later added two more wins at Mosport and Road America, finishing second in the championship.